Find Affordable College Courses

 19 Yearly Graduations

 The Graduate Center, CUNY comes in at #12 on our list of the most popular colleges offering master's degrees in other public health.
 Roughly 9,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
-During the 2020-2021 academic year, 19 people received their master's degree in other public health from The Graduate Center.
-About 63% of this group were women, and 84% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 19 people received their master's degree in other public health from The Graduate Center.
+About 72% of this group were women, and 61% were students from an underrepresented racial-ethnic group.

 18 Yearly Graduations

 University of Puerto Rico - Medical Sciences is the 13th most popular school in the nation for students seeking a master's degree in other public health.
 Roughly 2,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,930 per year, while in-state graduate students, on average, pay $7,020 per year.
-For the 2020-2021 academic year, 18 master's degrees were handed out to other public health majors at UPR Medical Sciences.
-About 56% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $5,652 per year, while in-state graduate students, on average, pay $10,440 per year.
+During the most recent year for which we have data, 18 people received their master's degree in other public health from UPR Medical Sciences.
+Of these students, 67% were women and 100% were members of underrepresented racial-ethnic groups.

 #14